kingan1/Housing-Data-Visualization/README.md

 ### Run redfin.py

-Prerequisites: All libraries have been installed

 1. Open a terminal
 2. Navigate to where you downloaded the repository
 3. Type this command: `python redfin.py`
 4. Hit ENTER

 The output should be: `done`
- + redfin.py creates a web crawler, and opens Redfins page for the RDU area.
+ + `redfin.py` creates a web crawler, initialized to Redfins page for the RDU area.
  + The program then expands the area, clearing all filters as well.
- + The program then downloads the .csv file, renaming it to `file.csv`
+ + The program then downloads a .csv file, renaming it to `file.csv` so it is easier for the next program to find
- + At the end of running redfin.py, you will have a new file in your folder titled file.csv
+ + At the end of running `redfin.py`, you will have a new file in your folder titled `file.csv`

 ### Run image.py

-Prerequisites: redfin.py has been executed and you have a file.csv file in your folder
+Prerequisites: `redfin.py` has been executed and you have a `file.csv` file in your folder

 1. Open a terminal
 2. Navigate to where you downloaded the repository